CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 Networking.md

 }}}

 ### Article Overview
-This article covers different TCP and UDP ports required to be opened on CMS, SRN and guest for SafeHaven 4.0.
+This article covers different TCP and UDP ports required to be opened on CMS, SRN and local guest for SafeHaven 4.0.

 ### CMS